PAULGOODNESS2/CAPSTONE-SALES-DATA/README.md

 ### Problem Statement:
 ---

-• retrieve the total sales for each product category. find the number of sales transactions in each region.
+-retrieve the total sales for each product category.

+-find the number of sales transactions in each region.

-• find the highest-selling product by total sales value. o calculate total revenue per product.
+-find the highest-selling product by total sales value.

+-calculate total revenue per product.

-• calculate monthly sales totals for the current year. o find the top 5 customers by total purchase amount. o calculate the percentage of total sales contributed by each region. o identify products with no sales in the last quarter.
+-calculate monthly sales totals for the current year.

+-find the top 5 customers by total purchase amount.

+-calculate the percentage of total sales contributed by each region.

+-identify products with no sales in the last quarter.

 ### Data Sources:
 ---